-The Water Environment & Reuse Foundation Endowment for Innovation in Applied Water Quality Research recognizes outstanding achievement and creative vision through the Paul L. Busch Award.
+The Water Research Foundation Endowment for Innovation in Applied Water Quality Research recognizes outstanding achievement and creative vision through the Paul L. Busch Award.
 Each year, the award seeks to distinguish individuals poised for greater recognition of their innovative, ongoing contributions to water quality advancements.
-Nominations must be received by the Water Environment & Reuse Foundation by June 1.
+Nominations must be received by the Water Research Foundation by June 1.

 Recipients of the Award are recognized and rewarded with a grant of $100,000 to continue their work, take risks, and explore new directions.
 Individuals from all segments of the water quality community are encouraged to apply.

 An Awards Committee, appointed by the WRF Endowment Steering Committee, will be comprised of esteemed scientists and engineers representing a broad cross section of the water quality profession.
 The Awards Committee will review all applications and nominations and select the annual award recipient.

 The Awards Committee will judge research applications and nominations on the basis of innovation, creativity, feasibility, and the potential beneficial effect on the water environment.
 The Paul L. Busch Award will be given to further a scientist’s or engineer’s body of applied research that demonstrates the following:

 - Practical potential for improving the water environment.

 Specific criteria used to evaluate the submitted proposals and to select the Award recipient are as follows:

 - Innovation: The proposed research is highly innovative and addresses either an original concept or identifies technology that can be adapted and transferred from another field.